Buffalo-Crow/Buffalo-Crow/README.md

-- 👋 Hi, I’m @Buffalo-Crow
+- 👋 Hi, I’m @Buffalo-Crow, People call me Crow
 - 👀 I’m interested in...
 Software Engineering, Astrology and Esoteric wisdom
-- 🌱 I’m currently learning... advanced CSS and HTML
+- 🌱 I’m currently learning...
+JavaScript
 - 💞️ I’m looking to collaborate on projects that will help me to grow as a developer
 - 📫 How to reach me ... crowwalk@icloud.com
 - 😄 Pronouns: ... he/ him or Crow